-- The Programming Clojure home page8 links to the official copy of the source code and is updated to match each release of the book. - The Programming Clojure git repository9 is updated in real time.
+- The Programming Clojure home page4 links to the official copy of the source code and is updated to match each release of the book. - The Programming Clojure git repository5 is updated in real time.
 This is the latest, greatest code and may sometimes be ahead of the prose in the book.

 Individual examples are in the examples directory, unless otherwise noted.
-The Lancet examples have their own separate lancet directory.

 Throughout the book, listings begin with their filename, set apart from the actual code by a gray background.
-For example, the following listing comes from examples/preface.clj:
+For example, the following listing comes from src/examples/preface.clj:

 '''

-Download examples/preface.clj
+src/examples/preface.clj

 (println "hello")

 '''